nephio-project/docs/content/en/docs/guides/user-guides/usecase-user-guides/exercise-5-argocd-wl.md

 - A repository for said cluster, registered with Nephio Porch.
 - A sample workload deployed to said cluster via an ArgoCD Config Management Plugin (CMP).

-To perform these exercises, we will need:

-- Access to the installed demo VM environment as the ubuntu user.
-- Access to the Nephio WebUI as described in the installation guide.

-Access to Gitea, used in the demo environment as the Git provider, is optional.

-Access to the ArgoCD UI is optional, but highly recommended.

 ### Step 1: Deploy the ArgoCD Workload Cluster